Freeform thoughts, recollections and remeberances from The Brute on a lifelong love.

-Ed gives an interest number on the $5000 payments.
+Ed gives me advice on the $5000 at 5% payment.
 “Gary walk if you don’t get it.”
-Ed’s word was law.
+Ed’s word was law to me.

 I went from $300 monthly to $57 payments with a stipulation that if I missed 3 month’s, the house would revert.

 One-year latter, being in a broken-arm car crash I moved to a glamorous guesthouse.
 It was stinking thinking as that move lost Sara my cat and almost my home.
 I rented it to a party that only paid part of the first month rent.
 The 4th month I made my move, breaking the law.
 Removing all the doors and throwing eviction notices around my shack.
 Now, laid-off for the winter but roasting back home.